Nvdtn19/peagameplay-pvz2c-english-patch/README.md

 | Mower Launch and Instant Recharge upgrades in 🌟Star Exchange shop | ❌ | ✅ |
 | 🔑 Unlocking new world with 1 stars  | ❌ | ✅ |

+Please do note that some of features in EP Plus edition are exclusived.
+That means you will need permissions if you ever want to bundle it in any other mods.

 > **Note:**
 > This translation is not a fully completed product.
 However, it's worth noting that this mod has successfully translated the most important aspects such as plants and quests, enhancing your understanding of the game.